 Perks of Best Buy Credit Cards

-At the time of publishing, Best Buy credit card members had a choice between getting 5% cash-back rewards on purchases for the life of your card or no interest on purchases for 6-18 months depending on how much you spend.
+At the time of publishing, Best Buy credit card members had a choice between getting 5% cash-back rewards on purchases for the life of your card or no interest on purchases for 6-24 months depending on how much you spend and what you buy.

 You can’t take the financing option and the 5% rewards; it’s one or the other.

-Also, if you’re accepted for the Best Buy Visa, you get 10% off your first purchase with the card, 3% back on gas and groceries through Dec.
-31, 2% on dining and 1% on everything else.
+Also, if you’re accepted for the Best Buy Visa, you get 3% back on grocery and furniture purchases through Dec.
+31, 3% on gas for a limited time, 2% on dining and 1% on everything else.

-APR, Fees & Penalties for Best Buy Credit Cards
+APR, Fees, and Penalties for Best Buy Credit Cards

 - My Best Buy Credit Card (Preferred and normal): None